SanthuPeddanagolla/SanthuPeddanagolla/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on
+My name is Santhosh, I'm AIML Student interested in all Python, Data Science & Generative AI

-- 🌱 I’m currently learning ...
+- 🔭 I’m recently build Breast Cancer Prediction Project
-- 👯 I’m looking to collaborate on ...
+- 🌱 I’m currently learning Generative AI

 <!--
 **SanthuPeddanagolla/SanthuPeddanagolla** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.